-When the Samsung 840 Evo is not being used (idle), it consumes very little power (0.045 watt).
-Most regular hard drives or other SSDs use a minimum of 0.5 watt.
+When the Samsung Hard Drive is not being used (idle), it consumes very little power (0.045 watts).
+Most regular hard drives or other SSDs use a minimum of 0.5 watts.
 This is a good innovation that has made this drive apt for use in laptops.
 The Samsung 840 Evo can be used across many platforms, including Windows, Linux, and Mac OS X. However, if you want to use the software bundled with the drive, you should have Windows.

 Cost Per Gigabyte and Warranty

 Pricing is an important consideration when it comes to choosing SSDs.
 Luckily, 840 Evo does not carry the same price tag as the other high-end or regular SSDs.
 It gets into the competition offering five capacities of 120GB, 250GB, 500GB, 750GB, and 1TB at cost $110, $190, $370, $530, and $650, respectively.
 If we calculate the cost per gigabyte, it is less than 80 cents per gigabyte for all (except for the 120 GB drive).

 Samsung 840 Evo has a warranty period of three years as compared to the five-year warranty offered by 840 Pro and other high-end drives.
 This is rather expected of a drive that is just an entry-level in the market.